-What is commodity money?
+What is Commodity Money?

 Commodity money has a certain fundamental value and, if the commodity loses its function as a monetary unit, can be consumed or used as a good.
-Historical examples of common commodity money were precious metals, salt, shells, cigarettes, stones or pearls.
+Historical examples of common commodity money were precious metals, salt, shells, cigarettes, stones, or pearls.

 While commodity money was once widespread, it has become almost irrelevant in today's society as government fiat currencies have become the common means of payment.
 Where fiat money is not available or is prohibited, commodity money is still used today.

 Transportability also plays a major role.
-In the past, in a small local ecosystem, commodity money was easily physically transferred from one party to the other to complete a purchase.
-In a world where international trade has become increasingly important, commodity money has never taken hold on a large scale.
+In the past, in a small local ecosystem, commodity money could easily be physically transferred from one party to the other to complete a purchase.
+In a world where international trade is becoming increasingly important, commodity money has never taken hold on a large scale.

 In 1945, after World War II, cigarettes in particular, but also other goods, took the place of legal tender in Germany.
 Cigarettes had a high exchange value because they were a desirable commodity for which interested parties could be found at any time.

 Increasing globalization poses a major hurdle to the use of commodity money.
 The best example of this is gold.
 For centuries before globalization, the precious metal was the most preferred medium of exchange and payment.
 Today, physical gold transactions rarely occur.

 These are some of the reasons why bitcoin is becoming more and more attractive in today's globalized world.